FlorinTulba/Pic2Sym/doc/pages/performance/performance.md

 -   90s for loading the largest tested font family - DengXian Unicode with more than 28000 glyphs

 These times were achieved only after introducing a heuristic method for computing the distance between a cluster (representative) and a symbol searching for a parent cluster (The noticed gain was around 10 times. *FastDistSymToClusterComputation* from the [configuration](../../../res/varConfig.txt) file could be changed to observe the difference).

+In v2.1, the loading of the font families needs slightly more time since the (newly introduced) **Cross Correlation** matching aspect was implemented to reuse some data related to the fonts that can be stored directly on the symbols data, so loading the fonts means also computing the extra information about each glyph.

 ------------------------------------------------------------------------